 If you search for pictures of wolves, you’re probably not going to see a resemblance between the animal and the style itself.
 Rather, it’s the earthy and untamed nature of the cut that inspired its name.

-She adds that there isn’t a specific hair type that should avoid a cut like this.
+She adds that there isn’t a specific hair type that should not get a wolf cut.
 However, if you have straight hair, you’ll probably want to use some hot tools and the right styling products to add texture and volume—two key facets of this trending style.

 One more note on the wolf cut.
-There’s a current TikTok trend where people are DIYing the wolf cut.
+There’s a current TikTok trend where people are DIYing it.
 Unless you’re a seasoned pro, we recommend saving your hair (and some tears) by scheduling a visit with your stylist.

-“Haircuts take a lot of professional training, therefore even if you have the best scissors in the game, you don’t have the experience like the pros,” says Spellman.
+“Haircuts take a lot of professional training,” says Spellman.
+“Even if you have the best scissors in the game, you don’t have the experience like the pros.”